 Offers students an opportunity to understand the use of spatial information in disaster management and to acquire a comprehensive overview and hands-on skills in the application of remote sensing.
 The course is in five modules: (1) remote sensing theory, sensor/platform combinations, spectral imaging theories, atmospheric and radiometric correction, as well as sources for data download and analysis; (2) the use of remote sensing and GIS tools for use in wildfire management; (3) the use of remote sensing for flood mapping and analysis; (4) man-made disasters, such as oil spills, and consequence management of terrorist attacks or preevent planning to mitigate effects of a terrorist attack; and (5) a final project in which students analyze a set of data and produce a final report.

 RMS 6280.
 Automated Feature Extraction for the Geospatial Professional.
 3 Hours.

-Offers an introduction to machine learning and its use in image interpretation and automated feature extraction software and how it is utilized for image interpretation.
-Explores a variety of techniques and work flows associated with collecting features of interest from multiple data sources such as aerial and satellite imagery, as well as from light detection and ranging (LIDAR) and elevation data.
-Offers students an opportunity for hands-on experience using the software; to learn how to solve real-life problems in exercises that correspond to the concepts being introduced; and to learn how to create industry-standard products and processing models for automation.
-Covers the fundamentals of machine learning, supervised and unsupervised classification, hierarchical learning, postprocessing, cleanup, automation, modeling, and publication.
+Introduces machine learning and automated feature extraction software and how it is utilized for image interpretation.
+Explores a variety of techniques and work flows associated with collecting features of interest from multiple data sources, e.g., aerial and satellite imagery, LiDAR, and elevation data.
+Students use AFE software to solve real-world problems in exercises corresponding to concepts introduced in weekly lessons.
+Offers students an opportunity to learn how to use feature extraction to create industry-standard analytical products and develop processing models for automation.
+Discusses the fundamentals of machine learning, supervised and unsupervised classification, hierarchical learning, postprocessing, cleanup, automation, modeling, and publication.
 Software: Esri ArcGIS 10.5; Feature Analyst for ArcGIS; LIDAR Analyst; ENVI; ENVI LiDAR.

 RMS 6290.
 Spectroscopic Image Analysis.
 3 Hours.